top of page

 So I thought I was headed towards Father Keating, but first I attended a media salon in Boulder that was being held at a local gathering place for tech entrepreneurs.
 I usually hated those things, but I thought I might meet some local media people.
 I did end up meeting someone, but he was not in media.
 He was a lawyer who worked for bestselling author, Ken Wilber at the Integral Institute.

 It turned out Ken Wilber was looking for a producer type like me to run his media company.
 He also had some interesting answers to my questions about the different audiences I was wondering about.
 I thought I would stick around for a few months and learn what he had to offer, but I ended up staying over 10 years.
 This changed my life again.
-All that from one chance meeting at a gathering I didn’t want to go to.
+All that from one chance meeting at a gathering I almost didn't go to.

 DR 2012 068.JPG